hmcts/darts-api/src/testCommon/java/uk/gov/hmcts/darts/test/common/data/builder/README.md

-Use co pilot to generate a new custom entity.
+Use co pilot to generate a new custom entity builder function.
 See co pilot chat message:-

-1) Constructor that accepts all parent and child properties for uk.gov.hmcts.darts.common.entity.CaseDocumentEntity and sets the values
+Constructor that accepts all parent and child properties for $FULLY_QUALIFIED_CLASS_NAME and sets the values

-add a reference file to give co pilot context
+add a .java reference file to give co pilot context